Dr. John Happel | Sep 22, 2018 | 0

-They direct their referrals only to specialists within their network.
+They direct their referrals mainly to specialists within their network.

 This essay discusses the pros and cons of the depersonalization of specialty medical care as it pertains to varicose vein treatment.

-Firstly, let’s review the three biggest complaints that people in Pittsburgh have after being seen at vein franchises and med spas here in our city.
+Firstly, let’s review the three biggest complaints that people in Pittsburgh have.

 #1 Not Seeing a Doctor At All on the Initial Consultation Day

-That is the number one pet peeve and complaint that people have against vein centers that hire part time doctors – let’s just say – of questionable backgrounds and qualifications in Pittsburgh.
+That is the number one pet peeve and complaint that people have against vein centers that hire part time doctors – let’s just say – of questionable backgrounds and qualifications.

 The fact is that these vein “supermarkets” actually train their own varicose vein specialists and assistants.

 That’s not good!

-I recently received a form letter from a Pittsburgh med spa looking for a doctor (any kind, it didn’t matter to them).
+I recently received a form letter from a Pittsburgh vein office looking for a doctor (any kind, it didn’t matter to them).

 The letter read – “no experience needed.”